John B. Alexander, Ph.D.

 (Photo by Robt Knight)

 Dr. John Alexander has been a leading advocate for the development of non-lethal weapons since he created renewed interest in the field starting in 1989.
 In 2003 he served as a mentor to Afghan Ministry of Defense senior officials through the Office of Military Cooperation – Afghanistan, (Coalition Forces) Kabul.
 He has traveled to ALL of the continents on Earth.
-He trekked the remote areas of Tibet including the Mount Everest Base Camp, went to Timbuktu in the Sahel in West Africa, tracked gorillas in Rwanda, met shamans in the Amazon, and in 2010 traveled across cartel controlled areas of Central America.
+He trekked the remote areas of Tibet including the Mount Everest Base Camp, went to Timbuktu in the Sahel in West Africa, tracked gorillas in Rwanda, met shamans in the Amazon, Mongolia and voodoo witch doctors in Togo and Benin, traveled across cartel controlled areas of Central America, visited ancient temples in Burma, Laos, Thailand, and Cambodia.
+In New Guinea he witnessed the emergence of stone-aged tribes people who still practice cannibalism on occasion and in 2014 was swimming in the open ocean with humpback whales in the Kingdom of Tonga.
+In 2015 we attended Kumbe Mela in Nashik India, visited Bali and Borobudur in Indonesia and was diving on the Great Barrier Reef off Australia.
+In 2016 a highlight was diving with Great White Sharks off Isle de Guadalupe, Mexico.

 He entered the US Army as a private in 1956 and rose through the ranks to sergeant first class, attended OCS, and was a colonel of Infantry in 1988 when he retired.
 During his varied career, he held many key positions in special operations, intelligence, and research and development.
 From 1966 through early 1969 he commanded Special Forces “A” Teams in Vietnam and Thailand.
 His last military assignment was as Director, Advanced System Concepts Office, U.S. Army Laboratory Command.
 After retiring from the Army, Dr. Alexander joined Los Alamos National Laboratory where he was instrumental in developing the concept of Non-Lethal Defense.
 As a program manager, he conducted non-lethal warfare briefings at the highest levels of government including the White House Staff, National Security Council, Members of Congress, Director of Central Intelligence, and senior Defense officials.
 He also met with heads of industry, presented at academic institutions, including Columbia, Harvard and MIT.
 In 2004 he was invited to address the German Bundestag.
 In 2005 he went to The Hague and addressed international delegates to the Chemical Warfare Convention.
 Later his civilian U.S. Government position afforded him SES equvalancy.